jahilldev/hypnode/README.md

-A super fast and lightweight (**971bytes** gzipped) utility function to build HTML node trees, and stateful functional components.
+A super fast and lightweight (**971bytes** gzipped) utility function to build HTML node trees and stateful functional components.
 Can be used either directly via the `h` function, or from transpiled `JSX`.

+Due to it's size, `hypnode` is a useful companion utility for writing _WebComponents_, simplifying `HTML` structures, element references and state management.
+See section entitled "WebComponents" for an example.

 # Getting Started